create3000/x_ite/docs/_posts/components/Lighting/PointLight.md

 {: #fields-ambientIntensity }

 Brightness of ambient (nondirectional background) emission from the light.

+#### Hint

+- In Interchange profile this field may be ignored, applying the default value regardless.

 ### SFVec3f [in, out] **attenuation** 1 0 0 <small>[0,∞)</small>
 {: #fields-attenuation }